 How Credit Union Marketing Can Better Appeal to 25-to-34-Year Olds

 Further, according to a recent article by Peter Strozniak for The CU Times, "Right now only 10% of 25-to-34-year olds are using credit unions.
-When you combine that statistic with the fact that 25-to-34-year olds are more likely to switch banks, it's easy to see how this group represents a tremendous opportunity for credit unions."
+When you combine that statistic with the fact that 25-to-34-year-olds are more likely to switch banks, it's easy to see how this group represents a tremendous opportunity for credit unions."

-Here are 4 clear ways your credit union marketing can shift, to better reach this all important younger demographic group:
+Here are 4 clear ways your credit union marketing can shift, to better reach this all-important younger demographic group:

-1. Create High Quality Content About Topics of Interest to Young People:
+1. Create High-Quality Content About Topics of Interest to Young People:

-- Job interviews tips and tricks
+- Job interview tips and tricks

 - Moving out on your own hacks & budgeting suggestions